Event Data Sets

 This data set is a compilation more than thirty years of WEIS (to 2005) and CAMEO coded data specifically targeting events relating to states within the Levant.
 The raw data (1979-2011), a tab-delimited file of dyadic Goldstein-scaled totals (1979-2004), and coding dictionaries are available from this link.

-This data set contains about 12,000 records based on reports in six international news sources of killings of five or more non-combatants anywhere in the world from January 1995 to the present.
+This data set contains about 14,000 records based on reports in six international news sources of killings of five or more non-combatants anywhere in the world from January 1995 to January 2018.
 The data and the context of their collection are described in detail on the linked page and the codebook.
 Events are geocoded to approximately the city level when a location can be determined.

 Older Data Sets

 Most of the codes that are used in the data sets produced by the KEDS project prior to around 2002 are the standard WEIS codes originally developed by Charles McClelland (see "World Event/Interaction Survey (WEIS) Project, 1966-1978", ICPSR Study No. 5211) However, at various points we have experimented with introducing new codes into WEIS, borrowing most of these from the PANDA project.
 We assigned weights to the new codes that are comparable to the weights used in the Goldstein scale, and those weights are used in the aggregated data.

 This data set covers Turkey for the period 3 January 1992 to 31 July 2006 using the CAMEO coding scheme.
 It is based on Agence France Presse reports

 This data set covers the states of the Gulf region and the Arabian peninsula for the period 15 April 1979 to 31 March 1999.
 The source texts prior to 10 June 97 were located using a NEXIS search command specifically designed to return relevant data.